Thursday, May 31, 2007

 Potipot Island Getaway

 It was such a long trip, my sons were so bored.
 Our first stop over was at a gas station in Subic, we went to the restrooms and bought some drinks - Sef got sick at the gas station, probably dizzy with the long ride.
-We stopped over again at Jollibee, still in Subic to eat breakfast.
+We stopped over again at Jollibee, still in Subic, to eat breakfast.
 Of course, before leaving, my friends had their yosi break.

 Since it was all our first time to go to Candelaria, Zambales, we asked for directions leading to the town of Candelaria.
-The directions were not that clear that I had to call Ate Nina, the owner of the resort we're going to stay in, which is Alta Nina Resort.
+The directions were not that clear, I had to call Ate Nina, the owner of the resort we're going to stay in, which is Alta Nina Resort.
 Finally, after 5 hours, we finally reached our destination - Alta Nina Resort in Brgy Sinabacan, Candelaria, Zambales.

-I was the one who made the reservation in the resort, and what made me choose Alta Nina was all the good reviews that i have read online from people who stayed there.
+I was the one who made the reservation in the resort, and what made me choose Alta Nina were all the good reviews that I have read online from people who stayed there.
 The resort's facade was simple, not that attractive compared to the other resorts in Trinidad Bay, however, the way Mang Noel, the caretaker, treats the guests - it was more than great.
 Great service, this is the main reason we chose the place, and definitely the most important point to look for when choosing a place to stay.
-I must say, the reviews i read proved to be true.
+I must say, the reviews I read proved to be true.

 Trinidad Bay was the beach where Alta Nina Resort was located, you can see Potipot Island from there and it would take a 5 minute boat ride to reach the island.
 Although we were all excited to go to Potipot, we did not go to the island on our first day because it rained.
 Mang Noel discouraged us to go and we heeded his advice.
 True enough, the rain did not stop and continued through the night.